trocher/pizzaGo/README.md

 An order will hence have an uid that goes from 1 to ```NumberOfOrders```

-To ensure that two bakers does not take the same order twice in the confusion, access to this counter are done using atomic operations.
-Another option would have been to attribute a specific slice of the client list to each baker. (for example baker1 has orders 1 to 100, baker2 has orders 101 to 200, etc...) however this would mean that clients order's are not taking in order, which is not consistent with the reality.
+To ensure that two bakers do not take the same order twice in the confusion, access to this counter is done using atomic operations.
+Another option would have been to attribute a specific slice of the client list to each baker. (for example baker1 has orders 1 to 100, baker2 has orders 101 to 200, etc...) however this would mean that clients' orders are not taken in order, which is not consistent with the reality.

 ### [Ovens](internal/components/oven.go)

 The number of ovens can be configured using the ```NumberOfOvens``` field of the config file.

-An oven can hold one pizza at a time and takes the time specified in the config file's ```bake``` field to cook a pizza.
+An oven can hold one pizza at a time and takes the time specified in the config file field ```bake``` to cook a pizza.

 The field ```isUsed``` of the ```PizzaOven``` struct is used by pizza bakers looking for an empty oven to know if it is available.
 If it is equal to 0, this means that the oven is available, otherwise, it is set to the uid of the pizza worker currently using it.
-This field is always read or written using atomic operations to ensure that two bakers doesn't try to use it a the same times.
-It act as a lock.
+This field is always read or written using atomic operations to ensure that two bakers don't try to use it at the same time.
+It acts as a lock.

 ### [Pizzeria](internal/components/pizzeria.go)

 This is the entry point of the pizzeria.
 Its function ```StartPizzeria``` is in charge of reading the config file, creating the ovens and bakers and starting each baker's Goroutine.
-The function will return the average latency (i.e. time for an order to be treated) once each goroutine has finished.
+The function will return the average latency (i.e. time for an order to be treated) once each Goroutine has finished.

 ## Concurency in the project

-At serveral point of the project, concurency has been used, indeed, since each worker is runing in its own Goroutine, all elements that are accessed by more than one of them must been accessed carefully.
+During this project, concurency was used several times, indeed, since each worker is running in its own Goroutine, all elements that are accessed by more than one of them must been accessed carefully.

 ### The order counter
-To increment the client queue ```OrderTaken```, bakers are using ```atomic.AddUint64``` to ensure their incrementation is indeed done properly.
+To increment the client's queue ```OrderTaken```, bakers are using ```atomic.AddUint64``` to ensure their incrementation is indeed done properly.

-Before taking the order of a new client, bakers are checking the following condition to know when there are no more clients:
+Before taking the order of a new client, bakers are checking the following condition to know when there are no more client:

 ````go
 atomic.LoadUint64(&OrderTaken) < Config.Parameters.NumberOfOrders)
 ````

-One issue is that between this check and the incrementation of ```OrderTaken```, it is possible that more bakers than needed manage to pass the condition and hence we would end up with more order taken than the actual number of order.
+One issue is that between this check and the incrementation of ```OrderTaken```, it is possible that more bakers than needed manage to pass the condition and hence we would end up with more orders taken than the actual number of orders.

-To avoid this issues we could have been using a lock, however we check the following condition after incrementing the counter instead :
+To avoid this issue we could have used a lock, however we check the following condition after incrementing the counter instead :

 ````go
 orderId := atomic.AddUint64(&OrderTaken, 1)